This post is also available in: Dutch

 Montuïri in Mallorca: a perfect temporary home town

 Montuïri means mountain town.
-Or mountain village, as Montuïri is not that big.
+Or a mountain village, as Montuïri is not that big.
 Seen from the highway between Palma and Manacor, the village stands proudly on top of the mountain.
 You can see almost the entire town at a glance.
-Especially when the sun shines its rays on Montuïri, it’s a beautiful image.
+Especially when the sun shines on Montuïri, it’s a beautiful sight.
 For two months, I ‘live’ in Montuïri.
 I work remotely from here and explore the island.

 I consciously chose this part of Mallorca: relatively centrally located on the island, near a highway, and I want to be in the countryside.
 I’m there at the end of the year, so no long beach days.
-That’s not bad, because Mallorca is a fantastic island to go on beautiful walks and visit villages.
+That’s not bad, because Mallorca is a fantastic island for beautiful walks and exploring villages.
 Villages like Montuïri.

 Montuïri is for the Mallorcans

 Montuïri is one of the oldest villages in Mallorca.
-You get to work on your calves walking the steep up and down streets.
+You get to work your calves by walking the steep up-and-down streets.
 Catch your breath every now and then and peek through the streets for views of the fields and meadows.
 Walking through the center feels like you are going back in time, or at the very least, that time stands still.
-Old stone windmills, medieval details, and very quiet.
+Old stone windmills, medieval details, and a very quiet atmosphere.
 It is hushed on the street.
-Montuïri does not have a shopping street, an extensive range of restaurants, or anything else.
+Montuïri has no big shopping street, an extensive range of restaurants, or anything else.
 This is just a Mallorcan village.
 Not taken over by wealthy Germans or English.
 Just simply authentic.

 The inhabitants have a few favorite spots to gather at the beginning of the day for a cup of coffee and after work for a dirt-cheap glass of wine or beer and a pa am boli.
 A Mallorcan snack: bread with oil, tomato, some salt, and toppings like cheese, Iberico ham, or sobrasada (a local spreadable sausage, think of filet Americain but much firmer).
 The sobrasada is made from the black pigs on the island, and it is a protected recipe.
 The one and only Sobrasada de Mallorca cannot be made anywhere else.